nlmixrdevelopment/RxODE/cran-comments.md

 # CRAN Comments

+##  Please add \value to .Rd files regarding exported methods

-* Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
+Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
 Please write about the structure of the output (class) and also what the output means.
 (If a function does not return a value, please document that